Archive settings

 The users you select here are also the only ones who have access to the colored folders (bottom shelf in the Archive).

-Here, select which users have access to the non-financial documents in the gray folders (top shelf in the Archive) and then click on the Save button.
+From this screen of possible security levels, select which users have access to the non-financial documents in the gray folders (top shelf in the Archive) and then click on the Save button.

 Was this article helpful?